WOMEN'S HISTORY MONTH

-In the Fall, the Friends of the San Francisco Commission on the Status of Women hosts a luncheon to recognize women and men who advance women's human rights.
-The award is given to those who demonstrate leadership in various sectors in the community, including Edcuation, Entrepeneurship, Health, Government, Labor, Media, Philanthropy, and much more.
-For more information on past awardees and future luncheons, please visit the Friends of the Commission website.
+Annually in the fall, the Friends of the San Francisco Commission on the Status of Women hosts an event to recognize individuals who advance women's human rights.
+The awards are given to those who demonstrate leadership in various sectors in the community, including Edcuation, Entrepeneurship, Health, Government, Labor, Media, Philanthropy, and much more.
+For more information on past awardees and future events, please visit the Friends of the Commission website.